Skip to main content

 Berlin Cathedral in Springtime © visitBerlin, Foto: Dagmar Schwelle

-The most beautiful colours are blooming all over Berlin - spring is here!
-The rays of sunshine are your signal to get your bike out of the cellar again or head for the nearest bike hire shop during your trip to Berlin.
-Now it's time to roll up your sleeves, because the spring sun also brings to light some things that we didn't see in winter.
-Maybe you'll turn your next running session into a plogging session and pick up some rubbish.
-Or you can get some sustainable momentum for the rest of the year at the environmental festival at the Brandenburg Gate.
+The whole of Berlin is blooming in the most beautiful colours - spring is here!
+The rays of sunshine are your sign to get your bicycle out of the cellar or head to the nearest bike hire shop during your trip to Berlin.
+Now it's time to roll up your sleeves, because the spring sun is also revealing some things we didn't see in winter.
+Maybe you'll turn your next jog into a plogging session and pick up some rubbish.
+Or get some sustainable momentum for the rest of the year at the environmental festival at the Brandenburg Gate.

 Tip 1: Visit the environmental festival at the Brandenburg Gate